rockneurotiko/go-tgbot/README.md

 Almost all methods have been added, and all features will be available soon.
 If you want a feature that hasn't been added yet or something is broken, open an issue and let's build it!

+Also, if you develop a bot with this, I would love to hear about it! ^^

 ## Disclaimer

 This is the first time I write Go code, so, if you see something that I'm doing bad, please, tell me, I love to learn :-)